Pelvic Floor Health After 50: Menopause & Bladder Control

 - Intra-abdominal pressure during lifting

 And they are deeply connected to your diaphragm, deep core muscles, and back.
+This is not just a “Kegel muscle.”
+This is foundational strength.

 Why Pelvic Floor Issues Increase During Peri to Post-Menopause

-Here’s the part most women aren’t told: Estrogen supports the integrity, elasticity, and strength of pelvic tissues.
+Here’s the part most women aren’t told: estrogen supports the integrity, elasticity, and strength of pelvic tissues.

 As estrogen declines: